spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/travel/index.html.md

 If you are nursing while traveling on GitLab approved business, you can reimburse costs in order to travel with breast milk or ship your breast milk back home.
 You can expense:

 - Fees associated with a milk shipment service, such as [MilkStork](https://www.milkstork.com/)
+- If a milk shipment service is unavailable, you may expense the cost of checking a bag while flying
 - Coolers or containers to store breast milk while traveling
 - Shipment costs and materials, including dry ice, packaging, styrofoam coolers, and labels.